lopezpdvn/lopezpdvn.github.io/pages/tech-notes/cron-on-cygwin.md

 Run `cron-config` and answer:

 - *Do you want to install the cron daemon as a service?* yes
-- *Enter the value of CYGWIN for the daemon:* ntsec
+- *Enter the value of CYGWIN for the daemon:*
 - *Do you want the cron daemon to run as yourself?* yes
 - *Please enter the password for user <your_username>*: <your_password>
 - *Do you want to start the cron daemon as a service now?*: yes